-St Clare’s is an international, independent centre of excellence established in Oxford in 1953.
-Our University Foundation Programme prepares you for university study at highly ranked universities in the UK, Europe and beyond.
+St Clare’s is an international College with over 65 years of experience.
+Our University Foundation Programme prepares you for university study all around the world.

 - Excellent location – in a safe, desirable suburb north of the city.
 Oxford is one of the most international and cosmopolitan cities in the UK.

-- Small, friendly and international – around 100 students from 20 countries.
+- Small, friendly, international College with around 60 students from many different countries.